facebookresearch/fairscale/docs/source/tutorials/pipe.rst

-Finally, to run the model and compute the loss function, make sure that outputs and target are on the same device
+Finally, to run the model and compute the loss function, make sure that outputs and target are on the same device.

 .. code-block:: default